malayalabs/mensahe.ai/README.md

 The backend will be available at `http://localhost:8080`

 ### Frontend Testing
-Open `http://localhost:8080/test-frontend.html` in your browser to test the passkey authentication interface.
+Open `http://localhost:8080/test-frontend.html` in your browser to test the messaging interface.

 ### Extension Development
 ```bash